+getting the news (This post is part of News.me’s ongoing series, “Getting the News.”
+In our efforts to understand everything about social news, we’re reaching out to writers and thinkers we like to ask them how they get their daily news.
+Read the first post here.
+See all of the posts, from writers and thinkers like Zach Seward, Anil Dash, and Megan Garber, here.)
+This week we spoke to Chris Dixon, co-founder of Hunch.
 The Personal News Cycle: How Americans choose to get news Published This research was conducted by the Media Insight Project — an initiative of the American Press Institute and the Associated Press-NORC Center for Public Affairs Research Introduction Contrary to the conventional wisdom about media consumption dividing along generational or political lines, a new survey finds that the nature of the news itself — the topic and speed of the story — largely determines where people go to learn about events and the path they take to get there.
 The findings also suggest that some long-held beliefs about people relying on just a few primary sources for news are now obsolete.
-“There are five devices or technologies that majorities of Americans use to get news in a given week.

 Innovation The intrinsic structure of companies has long been a subject of study, most famously by Ronald Coase, the eminent British economist and recipient of the 1991 Nobel Prize in economics.
 In 1937, Coase published a seminal paper, The Nature of the Firm, in which he explained that, in principle, a firm should be able to find the cheapest, most productive goods and services by contracting them out in an efficient, open marketplace.
 However, markets are not perfectly fluid.
 Transaction costs are incurred in obtaining goods and services outside the firm, such as searching for the right people, negotiating a contract, coordinating the work, managing intellectual property and so on.
 All Stories by Zeynep Tufekci The Media Needs to Stop Inspiring Copycat Murders.
 Here's How.
 After a wave of teen suicides in the 1980s, news outlets began reporting on these deaths more cautiously.
 Similar guidelines could help prevent more shooting sprees.